Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 Can Chickens Eat Dried Pumpkin Seeds?

 If not stored correctly, dried seeds can attract mold or bacteria, harming chickens.
 The drying process can also make the seeds tougher, making them harder to digest, especially for younger birds.
-To safely serve dried Pumpkin seeds, ensure they are stored in a cool, dry place and offer them in moderation.
+To safely serve dried foods, ensure they are stored in a cool, dry place and offer them in moderation.

 Can Chickens Eat Salted Pumpkin Seeds?